-The majority of vaccines produced globally use egg-based manufacturing processes which require CVVs that replicate well in eggs.
-CVVs are essential for production of egg-based vaccines in a timely manner for the next influenza season.
-CVVs perform a similar role for cell-based vaccine manufacturing processes and separate recommendations are made because of the cell replication requirement.
+CVVs are essential for production of vaccines in a timely manner for the next influenza season.
+Most vaccines produced globally use egg-based manufacturing processes which require CVVs that replicate well in eggs while cell-based vaccines require CVVs that replicate well in cell culture.
+Separate recommendations are made for egg- and cell-based CVVs because of the differing replication and manufacturing processes.
 Influenza vaccines comprised of recombinant influenza protein antigens do not require CVVs for manufacturing.